simonbeaulac/Image_Augmentation_BNN/README.md

 # Image Augmentation BNN

 This repo is an implementation of the Image Augmentation technique with BNN (Binary Neural Net) on the CIFAR-10 dataset, using PyTorch.
-To run it, clone this repo in Google Colab and tun this cell:
+To run it, clone this repo in Google Colab and run this cell:

 %run Image_Augmentation_BNN/main_complete.py --model vgg_cifar10_binary --save VGG16 --dataset cifar10 --epochs 55 --gpu 0 --lr 1